Unleash/unleash/website/docs/feature-flag-tutorials/sveltekit/feature-flags-sveltekit.md

 Go to your Unleash dashboard, and create new project (you're welcome to use the default project here).
 ![alt text](./proj.png)

-Then create a feature flag called `maxHabitsIncreased`
+Next, create a feature flag called `maxHabitsIncreased`.

 ![alt text](./feat.png)

-Bbased on whether this flag is enabled or not, we'll set the `maxHabits` value to either 6 or 2.
+Based on whether this flag is enabled or not, we'll set the `maxHabits` value to either 6 or 2.
 You could set this directly in a flag value if you wanted as well.

 ### Basic toggle

-We'll use the official [Unleash Svelte SDK](https://docs.getunleash.io/reference/sdks/svelte).
-We'll wrap our `App.svelte` with a context provider exported from the SDK, like so:
+We'll use the official [Unleash Svelte SDK](https://docs.getunleash.io/reference/sdks/svelte) to wrap a context provider around `App.svelte` like so:

 ```svelte
 <script>